 In this article, we will examine Customer Lifecycle Marketing.
 What are the effective methods of interaction with consumers at each lifecycle stage?

 Customer Lifecycle Marketing is a way to interact with consumers during the entire period of their connection with a brand or product.
 The concept is closely related to the definition of the sales funnel.
 The funnel refers to the specific path the consumer takes through the entire purchase process.

 For example, if a B2B website attracts 1000 visitors a day, this is the funnel top line.
 Suppose that 90% of these visitors look through one page, and 10% go further along the funnel to register on the website.
 And, 1% actually makes a purchase.
 We can see the pattern of how customers move through a sales funnel.

 The goal of Customer Lifecycle Marketing is to improve each stage of interaction between the consumer, and the product, in order to optimize your marketing strategy and increase profits.

 What are all stages of a customer journey?

-The terms differ for specific cases, but here is an overall cycle outline:
+The terminology may differ for specific cases, but here is the general outline: